GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 * Other network failure.
 * JSON parsing failure.

-Updates will also be cancelled if too much contiguous time has been spent updating, though this doesn't impose any rate limiting on cancelled updates.
+Updates can also be canceled if too much contiguous time has been spent updating, though this doesn't impose any rate limiting on canceled (remaining) updates.
 Updates are rate-limited to a maximum of one per day.
 Updates that fail due to network errors are retried after an hour, and updates that fail due to disconnection from the internet are retried immediately on reconnection.

 #### Specify ads for an interest group